zach-koors/zach-koors/README.md

 - 👋 Hi, I’m @zach-koors
-- 👀 I’m interested in music, coffee, food, Java, front-end web design
+- 👀 I’m interested in music, coffee, food, full stack development (Java for backend)
-- 🌱 I’m currently learning software development via 14-week coding bootcamp; creating dynamic web-based software systems using the Java programming language
+- 🌱 I’m currently learning software development via 14-week coding bootcamp (Tech Elevator); creating dynamic web-based software systems using the Java programming language

-- 💞️ I’m looking to collaborate on anything at this point!
+- 💞️ What are you making?
+I'd love to learn about your projects and possibly collaborate on something!
 - 📫 How to reach me -> koorsz@gmail.com

 <!---